 [Philadelphia, PA] – Today, voters went to the polls and soundly rejected gubernatorial candidate Scott Wagner’s extremist anti-environmental agenda and elected 24 new pro-environment leaders to the state house and senate.
-43 of Conservation Voters of PA’s 56 endorsed pro-environment candidates won their elections, with one race still too close to call.
+Forty three of Conservation Voters of PA’s 56 endorsed pro-environment candidates won their elections, with one race still too close to call.
 Governor Tom Wolf was handily re-elected over climate-change denier Scott Wagner, and voters elected environmental champions across the Commonwealth.

 “Harrisburg will be a lot greener, younger, and full of powerful women in January” said Josh McNeil, Executive Director of Conservation Voters of Pennsylvania.
 “In one of the most pro-environment elections in Pennsylvania history, voters sent dozens of champions for clean air and clean water to fight for all of us in the legislature.”